rundb/dictofun/firmware/src/lib/ble_fts/README.md

 (N+1).
 Last file identifier

+If list size extends the available to char size, data can be sent in several portions.

 #### File info

 File info is a JSON string containing descriptor of a file.
 Format is straight forward: first 2 bytes contain the JSON size (little endian), rest is a JSON containing meta information about the target file.